ppy/osu-wiki/wiki/History_of_osu!/April_Fools/en.md

 ### MillhioreF joins the Featured Artists

-[MillhioreF](https://osu.ppy.sh/users/941094) — a long-time osu! moderator, developer and [Easy mod](/wiki/Gameplay/Game_modifier/Easy) player — was announced in [a newspost](https://osu.ppy.sh/home/news/2020-04-01-new-featured-artist-millhioref) to have "joined" the list of [Featured Artists](/wiki/People/Featured_Artists) as "Millhiore Firianno Biscotti" on 1 April 2020 with a selection of five songs to boot:[^irish-fa]
+::MillhioreF::{ user-id=941094 } — a long-time osu! moderator, developer and [Easy mod](/wiki/Gameplay/Game_modifier/Easy) player — was announced in [a newspost](https://osu.ppy.sh/home/news/2020-04-01-new-featured-artist-millhioref) to have "joined" the list of [Featured Artists](/wiki/People/Featured_Artists) as "Millhiore Firianno Biscotti" on 1 April 2020 with a selection of five songs to boot:[^irish-fa]

 - Waltz o' the Irish
 - The Waltzing Irishman